tbr0/cloud-monitoring-plugin-deploy/README.md

 | port_check | `port_check.yml -e port=8080` <br> `port_check.yml -e '{"host":"rackspace.com","port":"80"}'`

 ###Assumptions
 It is assumed that you have the ability to run Ansible.
-That may require installation of appropriate packages for the operating system or Python.
+That may require installation of appropriate packages for the operating system or Python modules.

 ###Operating systems
 Functionality has been tested on Debian+Ubuntu and RHEL+CentOS.